 The report further provided an update on an Expression of Interest from the Council to the Government on funding made available nationally for Changing Places Toilets.
 If successful, this would require some co-funding from the Council's capital adaptations budget.
+Full details of the

-Full details of the Adult Services capital programme were appended to the report.
+Adult Services capital programme were appended to the report.

-That the Strategic Planning and Capital Monitoring Panel be recommended to note the progress updates.
+That the Panel be RECOMMENDED to note the report.